TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   as sample sizes are around 30 or more and the design is nearly 'balanced' (the number of observations from each population are equal).

-Technically, the ANOVA test compares the variances within each group (assumed to be the same in each group, so a 'pooled' estimate is made) to the variance between groups.
-The two-sample unpaired t-test with common population variances can be shown to be making an equivalent comparison, and in fact applying the ANOVA to the two-sample case yields exactly the same results as this t-test.

 ```
 ## load data: